 - 1. Upon first indication of an armed assault, personnel should immediately notify the School Administrator. - 2.
 The School Administrator will initiate the appropriate Immediate Response Action(s), which may include SHELTER-IN-PLACE, LOCK DOWN, EVACUATE BUILDING or OFF-SITE EVACUATION as described in Section 4.0. - 3.
-The School Administrator will call "911", and provide the exact location and nature of the incident.
-The School Administrator should designate a person to remain online with Police if safe to do so.
-If there is an assigned officer on campus, they shall be notified. - 4.
+The School Administrator will call "911" and provide the exact location and nature of the incident.
+The School Administrator should designate a person to remain online with Police if safe to do so. - 4.
 Staff should take steps to calm and control students, and if safe to do so, attempt to maintain separation between students and the perpetrator. - 5.
 Staff should maintain order in all areas of assembly or shelter, and should await the arrival of law enforcement. - 6.
 After the perpetrator(s) has been neutralized, the School Administrator will conduct a headcount of students and staff, and will notify law enforcement of any missing persons. - 7.
 The First Aid/Medical Team will work with local authorities to ensure injured students and staff receive medical attention. - 8.
 The Security/Utilities Team will control all points of entry to the school. - 9.
 The School Administrator will prepare a verified list of casualties, and the locations to which they were transported.
 The School Administrator will confer with the Psychological First Aid Team to ensure the notification of parents and family members. - 10.
-All media inquiries will be referred to the designated Public Information Officer. - 11.
-The School Administrator will debrief staff and school police officers.
+The School Administrator will debrief staff.